Sexton Blake: Other publications

 A series of 160-page Sexton Blake annuals, featuring old stories and new material, began in 1938 and lasted till 1941.

 Four hardbacks designed for the younger market were published by Dean & Son Ltd during 1968.
 The third of these, Raffles' Crime in Gibraltar, portrayed Blake contending with A. J. Raffles, E.W.
 Hornung's amateur cracksman.

 There were a few anthologies and reprints in the 80s and 90s.

 In 2009, IPC's information manager, David Abbott, signed licenses to publish two Blake omnibus archive editions: The Casebook of Sexton Blake, published by Wordsworth Editions, and Sexton Blake, Detective published by Snowbooks.

-In 2009 Wordsworth Books published the casebook of Sexton Blake and Snowbooks published Sexton Blake Detective.

 In 2013, Obverse Books licensed the character and published The Silent Thunder Caper by Mark Hodder, the first book in a proposed sixth series of the Sexton Blake Library, The imprint had previously published a collection of short stories featuring Blake villain Zenith the Albino.

 2018 saw an uptick in Sexton Blake reprints, with the first print novels published by Stillwoods Publishing, a Canadian publisher out of Nova Scotia.

 In 2020 ROH Press began publishing Sexton Blake tales with Sexton Blake The Early Years, a collection of Blake's first cases.

 That same year British publishers Rebellion Developments released a Sexton Blake special under its Treasury of British Comics imprint.
 They also produced four anthologies in 2020-21, each introduced by Blakeologist Mark Hodder.